 The most common reason the Service Brake – Visit Workshop’s message comes up on the instrument cluster of a Mercedes-Benz is that the brake pads are worn and need to be replaced.

 What does a “Service Brake – Visit Workshop” message mean?

-Depending on your driving habits, your brake pads may last a couple of weeks or months before the brake pads are completely worn out and metal-on-metal contact is reached, significantly reducing braking distance and can be dangerous.
+Depending on your driving habits, your brake pads may last a couple of weeks or months before they are completely worn out, and metal-on-metal contact is reached, significantly reducing braking distance and can be dangerous.

 Besides the usual worn pads and rotors, this message may also indicate a problem with the SBC braking system, which Mercedes-Benz used in the early 2000s on models such as the E-Class and CLK-Class.SBC is short for Sensotronic Brake Control, an advanced electro-hydraulic system that improves stopping performance.

 Unlike traditional brake system setups, this system has no physical link between the brake pedal and the hydraulics that operate the brakes.
 It is also known as brake-by-wire.
 Instead, a computer controls their activation and gives the vehicle a certain degree of autonomy.
 This allows the vehicle to adjust braking power to current road conditions, which ensures the best possible braking performance at any given moment.

 The system’s heart is the SBC module, which incorporates the ABS pump and brake booster functions into one unit.
 It uses an electric pump pressuring brake fluid stored in a reservoir beneath it.
 A series of valves also distribute and control the brake fluid pressure for each wheel while braking.
 This system relies on various sensors to understand vehicles’ behavior on the road and drivers’ intentions.

 Given the complexity of this system and its safety-critical nature, even the slightest irregularity will offset its operation.
 Depending on the failure causing the issue and its severity, this can affect the braking performance.